zixiao-yin/ECoGSTNDecoding/Diffusion_STN_Generator/readme.md

 The dataset included here contains no private information and can be used for further research and development.

-The primary contributions in this subfolder were made by Zixuan Liu (zixuan_liu@tu-berlin.de).
+The primary contributions in this subfolder were made by Zixuan Liu (zixuan.liu2718@gmail.com).

 Special acknowledgement to Umar Jamil and Outlier for their tutorial video.